EliaKobayashi/Dietary_Application_Project/README.md

 When placing the objects inside the MDCard, I struggled with organizing each object.
 I did not know that a box layout was necessary inside the card to ensure that the objects stayed inside the white rectangle.
 Without putting a box layout inside the, objects such as the textfield exceeded the borders of the MDCard.

+Additionally, I struggled with stating the size of a button.
+This is because if a button is too big, an error occurs and the program is not able to run.
+This took some time to figure out the right button size for the screen.

 ```.py
 class RegisterScreen(self):
     pass